google/startup-os/tutorials/proto_rename/renaming-proto.md

 ## Preliminary setup
 As _most_ of our code, as well as `bazel` itself is written in Java, `bazel` needs to know where to find JDK.
-Unfortunately, it seems that first-in-mind Google Cloud Build is configured to *run* Java programs, not to _build_ them - this is why `JAVA_HOME` is pointing to **JRE** which confuses `bazel`.
+Unfortunately, it seems that Google Cloud Shell is configured to *run* Java programs, not to _build_ them - this is why `JAVA_HOME` is pointing to **JRE** which confuses `bazel`.
 To fix it, before running rest of the tutorial, run either of:
 ```bash